 If you are travelling within the below Vietnamese Public Holidays please note that celebrations can last a couple of days and during these times some businesses will be closed and coach, air and train travel may be affected.
-Tourist attractions will be open but may be crowded.
-Tet Holiday is between $1^{st} - 3^{rd}$ February 2022, Reunification Day is on 30^{th} April every year, International Labour Day is on 1^{st} May every year and National Independence Day is on 2^{nd} September every year.
+Tourist attractions will be open, but may be crowded.
+In Vietnam, Tet Holiday is usually in late January or early February.
+International Labour Day is on 1st May, Reunification Day is on 30th April, and National Independence Day is on 2nd September.